Mental Health Crisis Services

 - Visit an emergency room if someone’s life is in danger or call 911 for immediate medical help.
 Be clear about it being a psychiatric emergency.

-- Contact local community resources like Detroit Wayne Integrated Health Network or Common Ground for specialized crisis services near Wayne or Oakland County.
+- Contact local community resources like Detroit Wayne Integrated Health Network, or Common Ground for specialized crisis services.

 - Reach out to CNS Healthcare if you're already receiving services there.
-They have 24/7 on-call crisis intervention support for their persons-served.
+They have 24 hour, 7 days a week on-call crisis intervention support for their persons-served.

 - Stay with the person in crisis if it’s safe to do so.
 Show empathy, listen calmly, and avoid judgmental comments.

-- Remove items that could be used for self-harm, such as sharp objects or medications, from the area until professional help arrives.
+- Remove items that could be used for self-harm from the area until professional help arrives.
+This may include sharp objects or medications.

 Who CNS Healthcare serves and how our model works